Tool loop

 state = absorb(state, turn.output)

 Frameworks own this loop because the mechanics are repetitive protocol work — parsing tool requests, dispatching to handlers, serializing results, feeding them back, handling streaming and retries.
 Abstracting that away is good engineering, just as abstracting HTTP parsing is.
+In the bounded-context orchestration model this loop is select frozen to a single policy — append the result, re-ask with the same tools — owned by the framework rather than the application.
+Keeping that loop optional is the design stance these notes argue for.

 Many useful interventions can stay hidden inside this loop without changing its structure: logging, approvals, budget checks, checkpoints, deterministic transforms on tool results.
 A stateful singleton runtime behind the tool boundary can go further, holding recursion state and branch records.
 The recovery is genuine — but the question is not whether the loop can absorb bookkeeping.
 It is who gets to decide what the next step can do.